The 20 Best Autonomic Dysreflexia Doctors Near Me

 Basel, BS, CH

-Matthias Walter practices in Basel, Switzerland.
+Matthias Walter practices practicing medicine in Basel, Switzerland.
 Mr. Walter is rated as an Elite expert by MediFind in the treatment of Autonomic Dysreflexia.
-His top areas of expertise are Autonomic Dysreflexia, Neurogenic Bladder, Asymptomatic Bacteriuria, Neurogenic Bowel, and Penectomy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Autonomic Dysreflexia, Neurogenic Bladder, Asymptomatic Bacteriuria, Penectomy, and Prostatectomy.

 Learn about our expert tiers